Tuesday, June 9, 2020

 • The ‘Mark of the Beast’ will be getting a chip implanted in your hand

-• The ‘Mark of the Beast’ will be getting a Covid-19 vaccine
+• The ‘Mark of the Beast’ is a vaccine

 Clearly these can’t all be right.
 Perhaps none of them are.
 But if there isn’t a sure way to know, then what use is the Bible?
 The Bible becomes a joke.